NovatecConsulting/hello-world-in-90-languages/README.md

 # "Hello World" in 90 Languages

 ## Challenge
-Choose a language and write a Programm that listens on port `8080` and answers the a specific `HTTP` request with a speciifed response.
+Choose a language and write a Programm that listens on port `8080` and answers the specific `HTTP` request with the specified response.

 ### Test #1